-It all started five years ago when my good friend Meredith was wanting to move to Kazakhstan for a five-month period to study Russian and teach English.
-I always supported Meredith and wanted her to go, but never dreamed that I should join her endeavors.
+It all started in 2011 when my friend Meredith was moving to Kazakhstan for a five-month period to study Russian and teach English.
+I always supported Meredith and was excited about her opportunity, but never dreamed that I should join her endeavors.
 One day the question was posed to me why I didn’t come along- and I knew in my heart that it was the path that I was supposed to take.
 So we packed our bags and headed to Almaty, Kazakhstan.

 What were the coldest, most tea-filled months of our lives turned into a tapestry of beautiful relationships.
 The business university embraced us as we taught classes and learned their language.
 We lived in the dormitory and developed friendships with teachers and administrators of the university.
 We also were able to spend time in various orphanages across the city, teaching English skills and spending time with children from all types of backgrounds.

 After the five months ended, the question was presented.
 Now what?
 How do we gap these worlds and show these Kazakh people how much we value a relationship with them?
 How can we beat the “revolving door” mentality of short-term trips overseas, and make a lasting impact?